vnyennhi/AICovidVN-115M/README.md

 ## 4. Train and predict

 Run the "main.py" for all the training and output prediction steps.
-This should take about 15 minutes to complete
+This should take about 15 minutes to complete.
 ```
 python main.py
 ```

 Note: Since I don't keep a separate "environment.yml", you should update the file paths inside the "main.py" file accordingly if you put the metadata and audio files at different locations from those in step 0.

 Part of this code is from https://github.com/cam-mobsys/covid19-sounds-kdd20